John McDougal Atherton: Whiskey distiller and advocate

 Over a 10-year period the number of employees increased to 200, making the company the largest employer in LaRue County.
 Other business enterprises followed.
-The Atherton Hotel opened in the 1890’s, and Athertonville, Kentucky grew up around this location, with a courthouse and a school.
+The Atherton Hotel opened in the 1890s, and Athertonville, Kentucky grew up around this location, with a courthouse and a school.
 Soon after, the town was named in his honor.

 Anti-alcohol fervor ran strong and dry forces successfully promoted Prohibition as a solution for many societal ills.
 This movement had been gathering pace for nearly a century, during his own fathers lifetime.

 There was a growing need for medical purposes and the public needed to be protected by counterfeiting.
-The Bottled in bond act also had implications, when brands like Old Forester, owned by George Garvin Brown who previously blended bourbon sourced from Atherton’s distilleries, as well as other neighboring distilleries like Mattingly and Mellwood, abided by the law and began bottling in bond.
+The Bottled in bond act also had implications, when brands like Old Forester, owned by George Garvin Brown who previously blended bourbon sourced from Atherton's distilleries, as well as other neighboring distilleries like Mattingly and Mellwood, abided by the law and began bottling in bond.

 Ultimately the never-ending campaign by the dry forces movement was a factor when he made a business decision in 1899 to dispense of his controlling stock in the J M Atherton Company.

 Atherton eventually sold all his stock in J. M. Atherton Company to the Kentucky Distilleries & Warehouse Company in 1899, in order to focus on his real estate business.
 This was reported in the New York Times on May 12, 1899.

 Atherton continued to represent “community interest”, of the distillers, his business partners, and former employees, even after he diversified his business interests, writing letters to newspapers arguing against the Eighteenth amendment.